-1 2 3 4 5 6 7 Using a forehand Using a forehand The student is able to The student is able to In addition to Level The student successfully In addition to striking pattern, the striking pattern, strike a ball (forehand strike a ball (forehand or 4 , the student is able rallies for at least four Level 6, the student student is unable the student is able or backhand), using a backhand), using a to identify the four consecutive hits with is able to identify to use a paddle or to use a paddle or paddle or racket, back paddle or racket, back critical elements for both forehand and through writing, racket to strike a racket to strike a and forth over a net and forth over a net manipulating objects backhand strikes using a the proper strokes ball against a wall ball against a wall with another skilled with another skilled in net/wall games paddle or racket to strike to return ball and for 3 out of 4 for 3 out of 4 player for 4 out of 8 player for 6 out of 8 implement through a ball back and forth over maintain rally. attempts using at attempts using at attempts using three attempts using all four writing. a net with another skilled least four of the least four of the of the four of the of the critical elements. player in a small sided five of the critical five of the critical critical elements. modified cooperative elements for a elements for a game for 2 out of 3 mature pattern. mature pattern. attempts.
+1 2 3 4 5 6 7 Using a forehand Using a forehand The student is able to The student is able to In addition to Level The student successfully In addition to striking pattern, the striking pattern, strike a ball strike a ball (forehand or 4 , the student is able rallies for at least four Level 6, the student student is unable to the student is able (forehand or backhand), using a to identify the four consecutive hits with is able to identify use a paddle or to use a paddle or backhand), using a paddle or racket, back critical elements for both forehand and through writing, racket to strike a racket to strike a paddle or racket, and forth over a net with manipulating objects backhand strikes using a the proper strokes ball against a wall ball against a wall back and forth over a another skilled player in net/wall games paddle or racket to strike to return ball and for 3 out of 4 for 3 out of 4 net with another for 6 out of 8 attempts implement through a ball back and forth over maintain rally. attempts using at attempts using at skilled player for 4 using all four of the writing. a net with another skilled least four of the least four of the out of 8 attempts critical elements. player in a small sided five of the critical five of the critical using three of the modified cooperative elements for a elements for a four of the critical game for 2 out of 3 mature pattern. mature pattern. elements. attempts.